evolvedbinary/elemental/extensions/images/README.md

 Usage
 -----

-After restarting eXist, you should be able to access any image stored in the db with an URL like this:
+After restarting Elemental, you should be able to access any image stored in the db with an URL like this:

 http://localhost:8080/exist/images/scale/path/to/image.tif?s=512